UKHomeOffice/callisto-person-restapi/docs/containers/metis-adapter/index.md

 TODO - SFTP, REST

 ## Data model

+Callisto will require the following information although this definition is likely to be refined as Callisto is developed.
+This table is a copy of the information contained in the working document which exists in sharepoint [here](https://homeofficegovuk.sharepoint.com/:w:/s/CALLISTO/EQeNex_Z5JBMgYuWcRuZ9a0B2PJmZ7GNiaTl15GIv22Y2Q?e=h605Ur) and is the master.

 | Field Name                             | Length         | Description / Rules                                                                                                              |
 | -------------------------------------- | -------------- | -------------------------------------------------------------------------------------------------------------------------------- |
 |                                        |                |                                                                                                                                  |